BigSoftVideo/DOTE/timeline.md

 Watch the [video tutorial](https://www.youtube.com/watch?v=2RsvEEo5ICQ) on YouTube.

-The main timeline includes a waveform generated and cached when the video for the current project is first opened.
+A Timeline panel includes a waveform generated and cached when the video for the current project is first opened.
 For some video and audio files, a waveform cannot be generated.
 In that case, the waveform will be blank.
 See [Tips & Tricks](tips.md) for ideas how to solve this.

-The main timeline is also used for managing sync-codes.
+A Timeline panel is also used for viewing managing [Sync-codes](sync-code.md) and [Video-cues](cues.md).

-To control volume and manage [video-cues](media-panel.md), another independent [video-cue timeline/waveform](#media) associated with the media source in the [primary video panel](media-panel.md) is available.

-### Some tips for using all timelines
+### Some tips for using the Timeline panel

-- The timeline + waveform can be zoomed in and out using the mouse.
+- A Timeline panel with a waveform can be zoomed in and out using the mouse.
-- The timeline segment can be dragged using the mouse.
+- A timeline segment can be dragged using the mouse.
 - The current timeline segment can be adjusted using the drag-handles at each end of the segment.
 - Timelines can be independently zoomed and scrolled, unless all timelines are locked in sync.
 - During playback, the current time (playhead) on the timeline will always be visible.
 - Inserted sync-codes and video-cues can be dragged to a new position on the timeline.
     - Sync-codes cannot be dragged over other sync-codes for obvious reasons.

-### Main timeline only
+- Timeline panels can display sync-code functionality and/or video-cue functionality, and they can both be hidden from view independently.

+### Adding and focusing Timeline panels

+More than one Timeline panel can be open at the same time.
+This enables an ability to focus on different timescales simultaneously, as well as having one Timeline for sync-codes and another for video-cues.

+### Time on the Timeline panel

 The main timeline displays the current time at the position of the playhead, the highlighted selection interval (looping) and the total length of the audio or video source.